hms-dbmi/gehlenborglab-website/_news/2024-10-11-VIS-presentations.md

 - On Wesnesday, we will be presenting two full papers by Sehi L'Yi, whose paper was awarded with an Honorable Mention, and Eric Mörth.
 Mark Keller will also be presenting a short paper.

-- On Thursday, we will be presenting two more full papers by by Trevor Manz and Astrid Van Den Brandt.
+- On Thursday, we will be presenting two more full papers by Trevor Manz and Astrid Van Den Brandt.

 - On Friday, Nils Gehlenborg will also present at the Test of Time Awards.